 It seems a fine nootropic, but one that requires a lot more research.

-There just is not enough clinical data to support Prevagen – or rather to support its core ingredient apoaequorin.
+Prevagen performed well in our trial, but there just is not enough clinical data to support it – or more so to support its core ingredient apoaequorin.

 Any nootropic that relies so heavily on one ingredient needs to be solidly validated through clinical data – and this seems lacking when it comes to apoaequorin.